DanDHirst/ISAD251---Coursework/README.md

     2. To view your order either type in the Order ID or the Email
 #### Add item to order ( follow steps in view order first)
     3. To add an item to your order you type in the OrderID, ProductID, Quantity and price in the boxes at the bottom
-    4. Once all the details are correct click the add item to order button
+    4. Once all the details are correct click the "add item to order" button
     5. Repeat step 2 to view order
 #### Remove item in order ( follow steps in view order first)
     3. To remove an item, click the red cross next to the item in the table to remove